EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-docker.md

 > ## Open a shell within a Python container
 >
-> Try to run a shell within a singularity container based on the `python-3.9.6.sif` image.
+> Try to run a shell within a singularity container based on the `python-3.9.6.sif` container image.
 That is, run a container that opens a shell rather than the default Python interactive console as we saw above.
 > See if you can find more than one way to achieve this.
 >
 > Within the shell, try starting the Python interactive console and running some Python commands.
 >
 > > ## Solution
 > >
 > > Recall from the earlier material that we can use the `singularity shell` command to open a shell within a container.
-To open a regular shell within a container based on the `python-3.9.6.sif` image, we can therefore simply run:
+To open a regular shell within a container based on the `python-3.9.6.sif` container image, we can therefore simply run:
 > > ~~~
 > > $ singularity shell python-3.9.6.sif
 > > ~~~